RyanQueirozS/dotfiles/README.md

 My most important config files

 ## Distro
-I used arch previously.
-Today i'm running xfce Mint, with i3.\
+I've used Arch, Mint, Debian and Ubuntu, now I'm trying OpenSUSE.
+Debian and OpenSUSE are the ones I like the most, Debian is used everywhere and it's easy to follow guides, while OpenSUSE with BTRFS is amazing and I rarely need to build anything manually.

 ## Nvim
-I used packer, but because it got discontinued and lazy is now the big think, i've updated my distro to it.
-I don't feel like using other editors now.

-## Kitty
-Kitty is simpler than alacritty and I just don't feel like changing the terminal emulator for no reason.
+To check my Neovim config [click here](https://github.com/RyanQueirozS/nvim-conf)

 ## Discaimer
-Some of the configs in there where not created by me.
-I try to give credits to the creators, but if i've missed one, please tell me\
-If you think that you might like this configs try it out and tell me where you think i could improve them.
+Some of the configs in there were not created by me.
+I try to give credit to the creators, but if I've missed one, please tell me.
+If you think that you might like this config try it out and tell me where you think i could improve them.